HazyResearch/legalbench/README.md

 ### Task test data

 The test data file should be formatted identically to the train data file.
-Test data should consist of at least 50 samples.
 The file should be named `test.tsv`.

+**Note: smaller and manually crafted test sets are accepted!
+We ask only that test sets be at least 50 samples.**

 ### Base prompt